ajlopatkin/PlasAnn/README.md

 - `matplotlib`
 - `pycirclize`

-The pipelines can be installed using pip using
+The pipelines can be installed using pip:

 ```bash
 pip install plasann
 ```

-and using conda:
+or conda:
 ```bash
 conda install bioconda::PlasAnn
 ```